-Join Garrick Chow for an in-depth discussion in this video Consolidating and exporting, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Consolidating and exporting, part of Learning REAPER 4.

 Once you're satisfied your mix or even if you just want to review your mix at another location you most likely want to save it as a single file so you can play it for others or burn it to a CD. use it as a sound track for a video or any number of other things you might want to do with project once it's been exported as a single file.
 Or alternately maybe you want to export the individual tracks as independant files so they can be imported into another digital audio work station.
 Whatever the case you'll first go to file, render.
 The very top of this window is the render menu.
 Here you're going to choose whether you're going to render the master mix, which means you're going to export the entire project as it's currently mixed to a single file.
 Now this is what you would choose if you want to share your song with others in a format they'll be able to open on most computers Computers more on that in just a moment.